ibm-cloud-docs/vmwaresolutions/vmonic/audit_user_ids.md

 {{site.data.keyword.vmwaresolutions_full}} maintains a set of users in your account for use by {{site.data.keyword.cloud_notm}} automation when you run operations such as adding hosts, clusters, or storage to your VMware instance.
 Users in your account can also be used for installation and configuration of services by {{site.data.keyword.cloud_notm}} services automation.
 Review the following sections for {{site.data.keyword.cloud_notm}} automation user IDs.

-VMware instance operations fail if the IBM user IDs are deleted, disabled, or if their passwords are changed.
+VMware instance operations fail if IBM user IDs are deleted, disabled, or if their passwords are changed.
 {:important}

 ## vCenter and Platform Services Controller user IDs